Best deals on Amazon devices for Spring Deal Days 2024

 Best deals on Amazon devices for Spring Deal Days 2024: Echo, Kindle and more

-We’ve got good news for those looking to add an Alexa smart speaker or budget-friendly Fire tablet to their home – the Amazon Spring Deal Days sale has finally arrived.
+We’ve got good news for those looking to add an Alexa smart speaker or budget-friendly Fire tablet to their home – the Amazon Spring Deal Days sale is in full swing.

-After launching its first-ever spring sale in 2023, Amazon’s latest deals event will run from 20-25 March, and there’s a whole host of bargains on offer.
+After launching its first-ever spring sale in 2023, Amazon’s latest deals event is now on, running until 25 March, and there’s a whole host of savings on offer.
 In fact, everything from TVs and Apple tech to beauty and home appliances are included, so, you can bag a bargain on almost anything.

-As always, we’ve scoured the retailer’s site, so you don’t have to, picking out the very best Amazon devices deals and popping them below.
-No matter if it’s a home security setup or virtual assistant you’re hoping for, there are some great offers to enjoy.
+As always, we’ve scoured the retailer’s site, so you don’t have to, curating a list of the very best Amazon devices deals.
+No matter if it’s a home security setup or virtual assistant you’re hoping for, there are some great offers up for grabs.

 Amazon Fire TV Stick 4K: Was £59.99, now £34.99, Amazon.co.uk